1Yr·

 4.1% BJ's Wholesale Club $BJ

 This corresponds to a weighting of 81.4% USA and 18.6% Europe.
-Mind you, this weighting corresponds to a weighting according to countries of origin of the companies.
+It should be noted that this weighting corresponds to a weighting by countries of origin of the companies.
 So do I have a huge cluster risk as far as the USA is concerned?
 In addition, there are no Asian shares in my portfolio.

-Now I have made the effort (in a sweaty manner) to all annual reports of the 17 companies on the corresponding investor relations pages.
+Now I have made the effort (in sweaty fashion) to all annual reports of the 17 companies on the corresponding investor relations pages.
 In some cases, sales are broken down by region.
 Unfortunately, it is clear that not every company provides the same breakdown.
-For example Apple breaks down its sales in [1] according to Americas, Europe, Greater China, Japan and Rest of Asia Pacific on.
-The situation is different for Visawhere in [2] sales are only broken down by U.S. and International is broken down.
+For example Apple breaks down its sales in [1] according to Americas, Europe, Greater China, Japan and Rest of Asia Pacific region.
+The situation is different for Visawhere in [2] sales are only broken down by U.S. and international is broken down.

-After a lot of toing and froing, I finally decided to split into the regions North America, Europe and Asia & Rest of the World to the rest of the world.
-North America includes the USA, Canada and Mexico.
+After a lot of back and forth, I finally decided to split into the regions North America, Europe and Asia & Rest of the World region.
+North America comprises the USA, Canada and Mexico.
 Europe is mainland Europe and Great Britain.
 The last category then includes China, Japan, South Korea, Australia and everything else.

-Just about every company reports the percentage of revenue that is generated in the US.
-As mentioned in the example of Visa, this is not necessarily useful to find out the share of sales for Europe and Asia if reported according to the principle "USA and the rest of the world".Partly I had to find values with a "good guess" guess.
-Smaller researches in the net helped me here.
-The last decimal place is not important here, but rather a correct order of magnitude of the sales distribution.
+Virtually every company indicates the proportion of sales that are generated in the USA.
+As mentioned in the Visa example, this is not necessarily useful to find out the share of sales for Europe and Asia when reporting according to the principle "USA and the rest of the world", so in some cases I had to calculate values with a "good guess" estimate.
+A little online research helped me here.
+What is important here is not the last decimal place but rather the correct order of magnitude of the sales distribution.

 Result

 Before I present the results of my analysis, I would like to say a few words about the methodology.
-In my calculation, the sales shares of the individual companies are weighted according to portfolio share.
+In my calculation, the sales shares of the individual companies are weighted by portfolio share.

 ExampleApple has a 19.3% weighting in my portfolio and generates 18.8% of its sales in Europe.
 The 18.8% European share is then weighted at 19.3% in my calculation.
-Apple thus provides for a roughly 3.6% European share in my portfolio.
+Apple therefore accounts for around 3.6% of Europe in my portfolio.

-Without further ado, here is the result of the weighted sales distribution by region in my personal portfolio:
+Without further ado, here is the result of the weighted distribution of sales by region in my personal portfolio:

 -25.4% North America | +5.4% Europe | +20% Asia & Rest of the World

-Despite an 81.4% weighting of the USA in my portfolio, only 56% of sales are generated in North America and this despite the fact that I have real USA-pure-plays like VICI and BJ's Wholesale, which generate 100% of their sales in the US, are highly weighted in the portfolio.
-The European share is about 5% larger than the countries of origin of my companies would suggest and despite not having a single Asian company in my portfolio, 20% of the weighted sales are generated in Asia and the rest of the world.
+Despite an 81.4% weighting of the USA in my portfolio, only 56% of sales are generated in North America, even though I have real USA-pure-plays such as VICI and BJ's Wholesale, which generate 100% of their sales in the USA, have a high weighting in the portfolio.
+The European share is about 5% larger than the countries of origin of my companies would suggest and despite not a single Asian company in my portfolio, 20% of the weighted sales are generated in Asia and the rest of the world.

 Conclusion

 Diversification by country is important.
-However, in my opinion, too much attention is paid to the countries of origin instead of really looking at where the companies' sales are actually generated.
+In my opinion, however, far too much attention is paid to the countries of origin instead of really looking at where the companies' sales are actually generated.
 Unfortunately, there is no quick way to find out.
-The way over the individual investor relations sides of the enterprises is laborious and nevertheless incomplete.
-Here I would wish for greater transparency from some companies.
-Exemplary here were above all Apple and KLA-Tencor.
+The route via the individual investor relations pages of the companies is laborious and still incomplete.
+I would like to see greater transparency from some companies here.
+The following were exemplary here Apple and KLA-Tencor.

-In addition to the pure "sales risk", it is of course still necessary to consider the political- and regulatory risk.
-I can sleep soundly with the revenue distribution in my portfolio even if it might be a nightmare for others.
+In addition to the pure "sales risk", there is of course still the political- and regulatory risk.
+I can sleep peacefully with the distribution of turnover in my portfolio, even if it might be a nightmare for others.

 What is your opinion on this?